-A Third neither preaches nor prays, but he does a more meritorious Thing ---- he constantly and fervently Curses the Germans and Presbyterians.
+A Third neither preaches nor prays, but he does a more meritorious Thing - - - he constantly and servently Curses the Germans and Presbyterians.

-A Fourth has a hot Constitution, and lies with every Woman 14 by his Maker, that Bishops are by Divine Right.
+A Fourth has a hot Constitution, and lies with every Woman he meets, but he has chaste Principles, and swears by his Maker, that Bishops are by Divine Right.